maxpmaxp/pdfreader/doc/examples/extract_fonts.rst

 We see 5 fonts named `T1_0`, `T1_1`, `T1_2`, `TT0` and `TT1`.
 As *pdfreader* is a lazy reader the font data has not been read yet.
-We just see the names and the references to the objects.
+We just have the names and the references to the objects.

 Let's have a look at font `T1_0`.